No products in the cart

 GHRP-2 and Muscle Structure

 Research in yaks noted that GHRP-2 peptide appeared to stimulate the growth of muscles in two ways: enhanced protein synthesis and accumulation, and reduced protein degradation.[3]
-The study suggested that GHRP-2 may help to overcome natural growth limitation that occurs in yaks because of food deprivation, adverse environmental conditions (such as cold), and disease.
+The study suggested that GHRP-2 may help to overcome natural growth limitation that occurs in yaks because of food deprivation, adverse environmental conditions, and disease.
 The researchers also posited that “GHRP-2 enhanced muscle protein deposition mainly by up-regulating the protein synthesis pathways.”
-The most significant observation has been the potential benefits of GHRP-2 in reducing muscle atrophy through repression of atrogin-1 and MuRF1- proteins, which regulate muscle degradation pathways.
-GHRP-2 may one day be employed for conditions associated with decreased catabolism, commonly observed in chronic illnesses such as autoimmune diseases and cancer.
+The most significant observation has been the potential action of GHRP-2 in reducing muscle atrophy through repression of atrogin-1 and MuRF1- proteins, which are considered to regulate muscle degradation pathways.

 GHRP-2 and the Heart